percona/pmm-doc/docs/get-started/PITR_mongo.md

-## MongoDB Point-In-Time-Recoverable Backups (PITR)
+## Working with MongoDB PITR backups

-Point-in-Time Recovery restores databases up to a specific moment.
+Point-in-Time Recovery (PITR) restores databases up to a specific moment.
 PITR includes restoring the data from a backup snapshot and replaying all events that occurred to this data up to a specified moment from [oplog slices].

 Point-in-Time Recovery helps you prevent data loss during a disaster such as crashed database, accidental data deletion or drop of tables, or unwanted update of multiple fields instead of a single one.